wilsonmar/wilsonmar.github.io/_posts/2017-03-03-python-install.md

 Serving HTTP on 0.0.0.0 port 8000 (http://0.0.0.0:8000/) ...
    </pre>

-   CAUTION: Hitting Ctrl-C, does not shutdown the server gracefully, and the binded address will still be in use.
+   CAUTION: Hitting Ctrl-C on a Mac, does not shutdown the server gracefully, and the binded address will still be in use.

    TODO: Add port designation in command line.

-## Don't Uninstall Python 2.7 #
+## Don't Uninstall Default Python on macs #

 > The version of Python that comes with Mac OSX should not be removed because some Apple system software have hard-coded references to it.

-That is the reason why elevated privilages (sudo) is necessary to remove Python from your Mac.
+In this bad advice to harm yourself:

-Nevertheless here's the bad advice to harm yourself:
+1. Elevated privilages (sudo) are necessary to remove Python from your Mac

    <pre><strong>
    sudo rm -rf ~/Library/Frameworks/Python.framework/Versions/2.7 sudo rm -rf "/Applications/Python 2.7"
    </strong></pre>

-   Remove symbolic links pointing to the python version see
+2. Remove symbolic links pointing to the python version:

    <pre><strong>
    cd /usr/local/bin/
    ls -l /usr/local/bin | grep '../Library/Frameworks/Python.framework/Versions/2.7' | awk '{print $9}' | tr -d @ | xargs rm
    </strong></pre>

-   Remove references to deleted paths in PATH environment variable within shell profile files.
+3. Remove references to deleted paths in PATH environment variable within shell profile files.
    Depending on which shell you use, any of the following files may have been modified:

    <pre>
-   ~/.bash_login,
+   ~/.bash_profile
-   ~/.bash_profile,
+   ~/.bash_login
-   ~/.cshrc,
+   ~/.cshrc
-   ~/.profile,
+   ~/.profile
-   ~/.tcshrc,
+   ~/.tcshrc
    ~/.zprofile
    </pre>

-0. List symbolic links pointing to the python version:
+4. List symbolic links pointing to the python version:

    <pre><strong>
    ls -l /usr/bin/python